wigggins/gro/README.md

 Boilerplate for quickly developing projects.
 Gulp is used as the build tool to maximize the accessibility of your project by making it as performant as possible.

 ## What it do
-* sass compilation
+* Compiles Sass and logs file sizes throughout the build process
+* Minifies compiled Javascript and CSS
-* javascript and css minification
+* Autoprefixes your css with vendor prefixes
-* autoprefixer
-* image minification (todo)
-* watch for file changes and initiates browser reload
+* Watches for file changes and initiates browser reload

 ## Get started
 Easy setup.
 Just run: